Ithaca Students (Undergraduate, Graduate, & Professional)

 If you contact Cornell Health and make a plan for meeting your requirements, you will not be considered "out of compliance" with Cornell's health requirements.

-Students seeking a medication or religious exemption to Cornell’s immunization requirements must apply for any such exemption before the Requirements deadlines (December 20).
+Students seeking a medication or religious exemption to Cornell’s immunization requirements must apply for any such exemption before their Requirements deadline (June 12 for first-year students; July 25 for transfer students).
 See information about how to apply for a medical or religious exemption.

 Consequences of noncompliance with Cornell's health requirements

-• February 5, 2024: Noncompliant students will be withdrawn from the university with no opportunity to re-enroll for the spring 2024 term.
+• September 11, 2024: Noncompliant students will be withdrawn from the university with no opportunity to re-enroll for the fall 2024 term.

-How to come into compliance with Cornell's health requirements
+How to come into compliance / have holds removed

 • Meet Cornell’s New Student Health Requirements (submit all required health information and have the information reviewed and approved by Requirements staff)

-• Or contact Cornell Health’s Requirements Office to make and begin a plan to meet your health requirements (students are considered “In Progress”)
+• Or contact Cornell Health’s Requirements Office to make a plan to meet your health requirements (once you do this you will be considered “In Progress”)

-After February 5, you will be disenrolled from the university with no opportunity re-enroll for the spring 2024 term.
+After September 11, you will be disenrolled from the university with no opportunity re-enroll for the fall 2024 term.

 How to meet your requirements at Cornell Health

 Students who are unable to receive required immunizations (and TB testing, if applicable) may do so at Cornell Health when they arrive on campus.
-Be sure to contact Cornell Health’s Requirements Office as soon as possible to make a plan or otherwise risk penalties, culminating in being withdrawn from the university for the spring 2024 term.
+Be sure to contact Cornell Health’s Requirements Office BEFORE the requirements deadline to make a plan or otherwise risk penalties, culminating in being withdrawn from the university for the fall 2024 term.

 Costs for immunizations / TB testing at Cornell Health: